zushicat/cologne-trees-static-API/README.md

 ### objects_type
-Aggregations collected under object types (meaning surroundings) where a tree is located.
+Aggregations collected under object types (tree environment) where a tree is located.
 The object types are defined as followed:
 - allotment garden
 - sports field
 - playground